 Acceptance to the SON is competitive and meeting admission requirements does not guarantee acceptance.

-Selection Process for the Traditional Bachelor of Science Program January 2015 admission cycle
+Selection Process for the Traditional Bachelor of Science Program Fall 2016 Admission Cycle

-- Score of the Test of Essential Academic Skills (TEAS) - maximum of 30 points a.
-The "Percentile Rank - Program" score is used for admission ranking.
+- Test of Essential Academic Skills (TEAS V) - The "Percentile Rank - Program" score is used for admission ranking.

 Review tuition, fees and costs:

 *Idaho State University and School of Nursing costs related to attendance.

 *The fees for the nursing program are $890.00 per semester.

 If you have questions after looking through the School of Nursing website, please see the Frequently Asked Questions document for more information.